Nyumat/DawnOfSurvival/README.md

 A text based, survival game that can be played in either the macOS Terminal or Xcode command line.

 Dawn of Survival places you in the point-of-view of one of many characters to play as.
-Your goal is to simply survive as long as possible until help can arrive.
+Your goal is to simply survive as long as possible until adequate help can arrive.

 ## The Development Process